Practice and Resources

 - How to Get into Flow easily and get better results with your work

-- Using Compassion and Intuition to release stress and amp up your creative process
+- Using Compassion and Intuition to release stress and amp up your creativity

 - Art as Meditation and other practices to keep you in your Flow